awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-managing-receipt-rule-sets.md

 For information about how to use the `DeleteReceiptRuleSet` API to delete a receipt rule set, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/API_DeleteReceiptRuleSet.html)\.

-## Activating and Disabling a Receipt Rule Set<a name="receiving-email-managing-receipt-rule-sets-enable-disable"></a>
+## Activating and disabling a receipt rule set<a name="receiving-email-managing-receipt-rule-sets-enable-disable"></a>

 Each receipt rule set is in one of two states: active or disabled\.
 Only one of your receipt rule sets can be active at any given time\.
 Disabled receipt rule sets can be useful in cases where you want to make changes to your active receipt rule set, but you do not want those changes to be active until you are sure your updates are correct\.
 In that case, you can copy the active receipt rule set and make changes to the copied, disabled receipt rule set\.
 After you're satisfied with the changes, you can activate the copied receipt rule set\.
 When you activate a receipt rule set, all other receipt rule sets are disabled automatically\.